Melinda Gordon: Season 1

-Melinda and Jim move to the small town of Grandview where Melinda opens a small antique shop, named "The Same As It Never Was ANTIQUES".
+Melinda and Jim moved to the small town of Grandview where Melinda opened a small antique shop, named "The Same As It Never Was ANTIQUES".
 She becomes friends with Andrea Marino, who comes to share management responsibilities of the store.
 Eventually, Melinda gains enough trust in Andrea to tell her about her ability.

 In Episode 5 of Season 1, "The Lost Boys", Melinda helps three young boys to cross over into the light from an orphanage, where the young boys died.
 One boy, Vic, tells Melinda before they crossed over, that he will tell everyone on the other side that Mel is his mom, making Vic her unofficial adoptive son.

 In the later part of the season, Melinda begins encountering a malevolent spirit (Romano) that wears a black hat while trying to "cross over" earthbound spirits.

 In the season finale, a plane crashes in Grandview.
 Romano uses the massive death count to his advantage, "keeping" the souls that Melinda is unable to cross over, one of whom was Andrea, who died in the crash.

 Season 2

 After losing her friend and business partner to the plane crash, Melinda succeeds against the dark spirit in helping Andrea and many of the other ghosts from the crash cross over.

-Melinda meets several new people in Season 2, including an occult professor, Rick Payne, who often helps her with troublesome ghosts without realizing it, until she tells him about her gift.
+Melinda meets several new people in Season 2, including an occult professor, Rick Payne, who often helps her with troublesome ghosts without realizing it until she tells him about her gift.
 She also meets widow Delia Banks and her son Ned.
-Melinda invites Delia to take the place of Andrea as her business partner, and confides in Ned about her gift.
+Melinda invites Delia to take the place of Andrea as her business partner and confides in Ned about her gift.
 While trying to cross over Delia's husband, in the episode "Delia's First Ghost", Melinda reveals to Delia her gift.
-Delia, a skeptic in anything beyond the normal things she can see, slowly begins to believe Melinda.
+Delia, a sceptic in anything beyond the normal things she can see, slowly begins to believe Melinda.

 Throughout the season, events occur showing that the "veil" between the living and the dead is thinning.
 With the introduction of a second ghost whisperer, Gabriel Lawrence, it is learned through the earthbound spirit of Payne's wife that dark forces "are trying to make the dead stronger than the living."
 In the season finale, dark spirits try to kill four special children (each child was the sole survivor of a terrible disaster or accident).
-Melinda attempts to save them and succeeds, but loses her own life in the process, culminating in the fulfillment of a prophecy that would lead to the "death of a loved one" – Melinda.
+Melinda attempts to save them and succeeds, but loses her own life in the process, culminating in the fulfilment of a prophecy that would lead to the "death of a loved one" – Melinda.
 Only then did Melinda realize that it was her that the dark side wanted to kill, and not the children.
 In the limbo between life and death, Melinda sees a shadow of her father who says she has a brother.
 Meanwhile, the four special children help revive her (as noted under "Abilities").
 She is stunned when she returns to consciousness, stating "I think I have a brother".
 She looks around and, from a distance, Gabriel is looking at her very crossly.